Updated May 8, 2023

 Lets us discuss the examples of VLOOKUP names.

-Now in cell C2, we will put any of the alphabets which we want to lookup from Column A. Let’s consider it D.
+In cell C2, we will put any of the alphabets we want to look up from Column A. Let’s consider it D.

-Now in cell D2, insert the vlookup function and select the lookup value and lookup range as needed.
+In cell D2, insert the vlookup function and select the lookup value and range as needed.

-To get the exact match, we can select FALSE range lookup or we also choose 0 for the exact match as shown below.
+To get the exact match, we can select FALSE range lookup or 0 for the exact match as shown below.

-Once we enter, we will be able to see the cell D2 will now has the exact match value from the selected range.
+Once we enter, we can see that cell D2 will have the exact match value from the selected range.

-Now, if we delete the Lookup Cell value D from the list available in column A, then Vlookup will not be able to lookup anything will return #N/A.
+Now, if we delete the Lookup Cell value D from the list available in column A, then Vlookup will not be able to look up anything and will return #N/A.

-Now, if we change the range lookup value of Vlookup syntax from FALSE to TRUE (or 1), then we will get an approximate match for the lookup value D in cell D2 as shown below.
+If we change the range lookup value of Vlookup syntax from FALSE to TRUE (or 1), we will get an approximate match for the lookup value D in cell D2 as shown below.

-Once we exit from the syntax, we will get the value nearer to lookup cell value D in cell D2.
+Once we exit the syntax, we will get the value nearer to the lookup cell value D in cell D2.

-As we can see, the obtained value at cell D2 is C. Which is because Vlookup TRUE gives the near about value if the exact match is not available.
-Here for the D, it returned the approximate match as C because C is the only near value that comes before D.
+As we can see, the obtained value at cell D2 is C. This is because Vlookup TRUE gives the near about value if the exact match is unavailable.
+Here for the D, it returned the approximate match as C because C is the only near value before D.

-As we can see the for each person, we have age and physique type.
-Now, let’s try to find out the physique type of any of the age, say 26.
+As we can see, we have age and physique types for each person.
+Now, let’s find out the physique type of any age, say 26.
 Insert the vlookup at cell F2 as shown below.

-Now select the lookup cell E2 and Lookup range from B2 to C8 as shown below.
+Select the lookup cell E2 and the Lookup range from B2 to C8, as shown below.

 Considering FALSE for range lookup, we will get the exact match.

-Now we will apply the Vlookup function using the TRUE.
+Now we will apply the Vlookup function using TRUE.

-Once we press enter or get exited from the Vlookup syntax, then are physique type in cell F2 as GENERAL as shown below.
+Once we press enter or get exited from the Vlookup syntax, our physique type in cell F2 is GENERAL, as shown below.

-The reason behind, getting General in cell F2 is because of TRUE range lookup in vlookup syntax.
-As we did not have of the age as 53, so Vlookup True returned us the value as General because before 53, we got general physique in cell B4.
+The reason for getting General in cell F2 is the TRUE range lookup in vlookup syntax.
+As we did not have the age as 53, so Vlookup True returned us the value as General because, before 53, we got general physique in cell B4.

-If we again change the value, let say 31.
-Then we will be getting the value which is closer to 31 as per the table.
+If we again change the value, let’s say 31.
+Then we will get a value closer to 31 per the table.
 Here we have 30 in cell B2.

 Pros of VLOOKUP True

-- It helps us to get the approximate match if we do not have the exact value available for lookup cell.
+- It helps us get the approximate match if we do not have the exact value for the lookup cell.